-Also called Basantapur Durbar square of Kathmandu is one of the main attractions the capital city of Nepal.
-The name Hanuman Dhoka Durbar is originated from the statue of Hanuman set up by the King Pratap Malla.
+Also called Basantapur Durbar square of Kathmandu is one of the main attractions in the capital city of Nepal.
+The name Hanuman Dhoka Durbar originated from the statue of Hanuman set up by the King Pratap Malla.
 This statue of hanuman can still be sighted at the passage of the regal royal residence, constructed by pratap malla in 1672 A.D.

 There are several temples, shrines, courtyards, and a palace inside the Durbar square that reflects the art and architecture of the medieval time.